brorb/710-wiki/WELCOME.md

 The [[Library]] also has stuff.

 I changed this! !!!
-Hi Cam!
+Hi Brorb!!

 [[The Logs]]